Friday, March 25, 2016

 Finally, I discovered SnapPass and decided it was the tool I was looking for.

-SnapPass was originally created by Owen Coutts and Ryan Park and has been maintained by Dave Dash and Pinterest.
+SnapPass was originally created by Owen Coutts and Ryan Park, and is maintained by Nicholas Charriere and Yongwen Xu from Pinterest.
 They describe it as “Snapchat for passwords”.
 It is a self-hosted Python Flask web application that uses redis for backend ephemeral storage.
 The code is easy to grok, and the web application itself is relatively easy to get up and running.

 When I first wrote this post, the SnapPass GitHub repository had not been updated since November 4, 2014.
 Because of this, I maintained my own fork.

 However, as of July 18, 2016, updates to the SnapPass GitHub repository have picked up again.
-Because of this, I have decided to do the proper thing and work with the contributors to incorporate the following changes on top of their repository instead of my own:
+So, I have decided to work with the maintainers and contributors to incorporate the following changes on top of their repository instead of just my own:

 To quickly get started with SnapPass, there is a docker-compose.yml file available to use.
-Using this is only recommended for development and testing.
-For production, you still need to frontend SnapPass with apache or nginx with an SSL certificate.
+Using the docker-compose file is only recommended for development and testing.
+For production, you will need to frontend SnapPass with apache or nginx with an SSL certificate.